Where is the Carlisle Police Station located?

 Carlisle Police Misconduct Complaint Form Form used to file a Misconduct Complaint Form

-How can I obtain shelter through the Carlisle Cares Program?
+How can I obtain shelter through the Community CARES Program?

 The Carlisle Police Department cooperates with Carlisle Cares Program by providing a free active warrant check for requesting shelter through the program.
 Requestors must present valid government issued photo identification at both the Carlisle Police Department and the Carlisle Cares.
 Click here to visit the Carlisle Cares website or call (717)-249-1009 for more in-depth information including requirements, locations, and how you can help.